Fire Safety Policies

 Cooking

-The New Jersey Hotels and Multiple Dwelling Act, and University policy prohibit cooking in dormitory and annex rooms.
+Both the New Jersey Hotels and Multiple Dwelling Act, as well as University policy, prohibit cooking in dormitory and annex rooms.

 Microfridges rented through the Princeton Student Agencies Dorm Furnishings Agency are allowed, but student-owned microwaves are not permitted anywhere in dormitories or annexes.
 Additional information regarding microfridges is posted on the "Microfridges" section of "Dormitory and Annex Regulations."

 If discovered, unauthorized appliances will be confiscated.
-Please refer to Fine Schedule for penalty.
+Please refer to the Fine Schedules for the relevant penalty.

 Dormitory and Annex Regulations - Microfridges